a-type/verdant/docs/docs/react-router.md

 This can be utilized in the `onNavigation` prop in `Router`, or the callback passed to `useOnLocationChange`.

+### Route data

+Each route has an optional `data` prop.
+Pack in any useful context data you may want to reference for different routes, it's up to you.
+You can then use the `useMatchingRoute` hook to retrieve the current route and its data.
+The route returned will depend on the level of the app you're in - higher-up nested components will get higher-up nested routes!

 ### Intercepting navigation

 Provide an `onNavigation` prop to `Router` to globally intercept navigation.
 You can return `false` from this callback to cancel a navigation, while the path will still update to the new location.
 This probably has limited uses, but I'm considering using it to do transparent PWA updates during navigation when a new version of the service worker is available, by canceling navigation and reloading the page instead.

+### Rendering non-matching routes

+This router exposes some advanced tooling to render routes which _don't_ match the current URL.
+This is particularly useful for creating transitions during navigation or enabling swipe-gesture based navigation in mobile apps.

+To render any route, use the `RouteByPath` component.
+It takes a path value which should match some routes in your router, and it will display the associated UI for those routes on any page.

+As an example, if you were doing swipe navigation, you probably want to start rendering the upcoming page "to the side" as the user begins the gesture.
+After detecting the gesture has begun, you could render a `<RouteByPath>` for the next page in a positioned container offscreen and animate it moving as the user moves their finger.
+Once the gesture is complete, you can use `useNavigate` to perform the actual page change, at which point the primary `<Outlet />` will begin rendering the new page.
+You might then want to use `<RouteByPath>` to show the prior page as it animates out of frame if the swipe was not 100% across the screen.

+Also useful for route transitions is the `useNextMatchingRoute` hook.
+This will return match information, including the route itself, for the 'next level down.'
+You can use this to create a transition root component which renders an Outlet as normal, but introspects the matching route with `useNextMatchingRoute` to observe when it changes and render transition animations from the prior to the new route (using `RouteByPath`).
+There's an example in the `demo` folder of the `react-router` package.

+When I implemented swipe navigation in [Gnocchi](https://gnocchi.club), I specified "left" and "right" page paths in each top-level route's `data`, then utilized `useNextMatchingRoute` in a component that wrapped the initial `<Outlet />` to reference those paths and decide which routes to render during a gesture.
+There are still a few tricky things, like how to structure your page layout correctly to accommodate the animated containers, but the combination of `useNextMatchingRoute` and `RouteByPath` makes the route rendering portion fairly straightforward!